pheyvaer/dcat-merger/README.md

 ## DCAT Merger ##

-This [Node.js](http://nodejs.org) application allows to merge the [DCAT](http://www.w3.org/TR/vocab-dcat/) information of several sources into one single Turtle file.
+This [Node.js](http://nodejs.org) package allows to merge the [DCAT](http://www.w3.org/TR/vocab-dcat/) information of several sources into one single Turtle file.
 Below you can find a short summary of what happens under the hood.

 - We connect the existing datasets to the new catalog.
 - We create the necessary Catalog Records, between the catalog and the datasets.